guimeira/react-native-view-transformer/README.md

 * `enableTransform` : false to disable transform gestures.
 Default is true.
 * `enableScale` : false to disable scale.
 Default is true.
 * `enableTranslate` : false to disable translateX/Y. Default is true.
+* `minScale` : a number.
+By default there is no minimum scale.
 * `maxScale` : a number.
 Default is 1.
+* `initialX` : a number.
+Initial X coordinate of the content.
+* `initialY` : a number.
+Initial Y coordinate of the content.
+* `initialScale` : a number.
+Initial scale of the content.
 * `enableResistance`  : true to resist over pan.
 Defaul is false.
 * `maxOverScrollDistance` : a number used to determine final scroll position triggered by fling.
 Default is 20.
 * `onViewTransformed` : a callback called when transform changed, receiving current transform object, {scale: xxx, translateX: xxx, translateY: xxx}.